5 Simple Steps to Getting Started with Data Protection

-All the documents you need to start your Insider Risk Management Program
+All the documents you need to start your Data Protection Program

 Organizations today connect thousands of users, thousands of endpoints, millions of files and hundreds of exfiltration vectors 24/7 often 365 days a year.
-This new digital culture has allowed for extraordinary levels of collaboration, productivity and speed…but it has also created a new form of data risk.
-It’s called Insider Risk.
+This new digital culture has allowed for extraordinary levels of collaboration, productivity and speed…but it has also created a new form of data risk at the hands of insiders.

 What is Insider Risk?
 It’s any data exposure event – whether accidental or malicious – that jeopardizes the financial, reputational or operational well-being of a company and its employees, customers and partners.

-More and more organizations are looking to implement Insider Risk Management to detect and respond to data loss, theft and leaks.
-But, the biggest barrier to implementing or improving Insider Risk Management is designing the program itself.
+More and more organizations are looking to implement data protection strategies to detect and respond to data loss, theft and leaks that come from insiders.
+But, the biggest barrier to implementing or improving that risk management is designing the program itself.
 46% of security leaders find defining process and procedures to be the hardest part, and the reason why most organizations are reacting to Insider Risk more than they are managing it.

-We don’t believe in complex or painful programs, so we’ve boiled all of our Insider Risk Management (IRM) expertise into 5 simple steps.
+We don’t believe in complex or painful programs, so we’ve boiled all of our data protection expertise into 5 simple steps.

 Attend an Insider Risk Detection Workshop: Learn how Code42 Incydr™ helps operationalize these 5 IRM framework steps.

-- IRM promises that companies never compromise the speed of innovation or the safety of data.
+- We know the importance of never compromising the speed of innovation or the safety of data.

 - Monitor all files, vectors & users